structuremap/structuremap/documentation/registration/auto-registration-and-conventions.md

 <[sample:scan-filesystem]>

+Do note that StructureMap 4.0 does not search for `.exe` files in the assembly search.
+The StructureMap team felt this was problematic and "nobody would ever actually want to do that."
+We were wrong, and due to many user requests, you can now **opt in** to scanning `.exe` files with a new public method on `AssemblyScanner` shown below:

+<[sample:scan-filesystem-for-exe]>

 Do be aware that while this technique is very powerful for extensibility, it's been extremely problematic for some folks in the past.
 The StructureMap team's recommendation for using this feature is to: